RANDCorporation/optic/README.md

 linear25 <- .25*mean(x$opioid_rx, na.rm=T)
 ```

+The linear0, linear5, linear15, and linear25 represent the effect magnitudes for each simulation.
 The next step is to specify the 2-way fixed effects model, the model call associated with your model, model formula, and other model arguments.

 ```R
 linear_models <- list(